MoodMirani/Project-DH2642/README.md

 # 1. Getting Started with Popify

 You need a Spotify Premium account to get started with Popify.
 The App will ask you for authentification upon start.
+If you don't have a Spotify Premium account, you can create it in our app (or ask another TA to grade this project :))

 # 2. Download Node.js